-Just ginger and garlic.
-If you’re wondering, is Gà kho gừng healthy?
-Yes—it fits well in a low carb Vietnamese meals plan.
-Plus, ginger’s anti-inflammatory properties are a bonus.
-I’ve even tried Gà kho gừng with coconut water for a deeper flavor, and once I made it in an Instant Pot—yes, Gà kho gừng in Instant Pot works!
+Yes—it works in a low carb Vietnamese meals plan.
+The ginger also brings anti-inflammatory benefits.
+I tried Gà kho gừng with coconut water for a deeper flavor, and once I made Gà kho gừng in Instant Pot—it turned out great.

 I always like eat with to my Vietnamese dishes Vietnamese Winter Melon Soup (Canh Bí Sườn), Vietnamese Macaroni Soup (Súp Nui), and Vietnamese-style yogurt (Sữa chua).